fdabek1/EHR-Functions/docs/usage/README.md

 |     3     |     27     |       1       |         0        |         0        |         1        |
 |     4     |     24     |       0       |         1        |         0        |         0        |

+## Data Structure & Assumptions

+There are some assumptions that are made about the structure of your data.